Temporary Child Care

 • Offering financial support for visitors to bring their own family member or friend to provide child care in their hotel room

-• Possibly evaluate (based on the situation, type of event, etc.) if a parent or legal guardian might be able to bring their own child with them to campus, with the understanding that the parent and child will be together at all times, and the parent will provide all care for their own child at all times
+• Possibly evaluate (based on the situation, type of event, input from leadership, etc.) if a parent or legal guardian might be able to bring their own child with them to campus, with the understanding that the parent or legal guardian and child will be together at all times, and the parent or legal guardian will provide all care for their own child at all times

-Any proposed child care programs must be developed according to the State of Michigan child care center licensing rules, and the U-M Children on Campus policies.
+Any proposed, ongoing child care programs must be developed according to the State of Michigan child care center licensing rules, and the U-M Children on Campus policies.

 The U-M Children's Centers, which are already state licensed, may be able to offer child care during limited weekend hours for those who wish to organize ongoing, reservation-based child care programs for U-M students and employees.
 This would need to be explored months in advance, and done in collaboration with the Child and Family Care director and the center director.
 The sponsoring organization could be responsible for supporting some or all of the following, but not limited to: program design, staff hiring, training, scheduling, enrollment of families, payment handling, and following all child care licensing and U-M requirements.